Donate to St. Vincent de Paul to support needy families in Arizona.

 FREQUENTLY ASKED QUESTIONS

 Credit for Contributions to Qualifying Charitable Organizations was formerly known as the Working Poor Tax Credit.
-Thanks to the passage of SB 1216 on May 6, 2016, donors may now take up to $400 in tax credit and couples filing jointly may take up to $800 in tax credit for gifts made to St. Vincent de Paul.
+Donors may now take up to $421 in tax credit and couples filing jointly may take up to $841 in tax credit for gifts made to St. Vincent de Paul.

 Yes.
 Each tax credit is separate, so you can take the Charitable Tax Credit in addition to tax credits for schools and foster care agencies.
 See Form 301 on the Arizona Department of Revenue’s website for other credits you may be able to take.